potrepka/potrepka.github.io/about.md

 permalink: /about/
 ---

-My mission is to enhance human creativity with the help of computers.
+My mission in life is to contribute to creative computing.

 We are on the verge of a radical shift in evolution.
 Today, computers are faster and smarter than ever.
 As technology grows, we become increasingly responsible for teaching computers as we would teach a friend.
-Welcome to the new era.

-Recently, I have been finding tremendous purpose in exploring the landscape that exists within my human form.
-Every day is a new opportunity for life to blossom.
-I do not worry about my demise, as it has already been written.
-I play dumb.
-Until my dream becomes reality, I take my day one step at a time.

-I'm currently doing a Master of Science in Computer Science at University of Southern California, concentrating in Data Science.
-Outside of academia, I enjoy exercise, music, art, and reading.
+I recently completed a Master of Science in Computer Science at University of Southern California, with concentration in Data Science.
+Outside of academia, I enjoy music, art, fitness, and philosophy.
 Technology has opened up worlds of experience for me, and my dream is to show others what I have seen.

-**Learn.
-Love.
+I am currently working on music and art projects.

+**Explore.
+Learn.
 Create.**

 ## Social